 Indemnity Will Be Required

 It is important for all Kansas Dealers to maintain an active license and a Motor Vehicle Dealer Bond.
 These surety bonds are easily obtainable and can be purchased instantly by most applicants.
 However, contact MG Surety Bonds anytime with questions.
 Our surety bond experts are standing by and ready to assist.
-You may also visit our FAQ Page on Surety Bonds.
 Kansas Dealers may need additional surety bonds as well.
 We write all major surety bonds and many other Kansas surety bonds can be purchase instantly here.